Change Confidence: Reclaiming Inner Ground in Uncertain Times

 Ego Loss or Emergent Self?

 In transitional moments, what the Liminal Pathways Change Framework™ calls the liminal phase, leaders often experience what feels like a collapse of familiar confidence.
-The strategies, roles or instincts that used to work no longer feel aligned.
+The strategies, roles and instincts that used to work no longer feel aligned.
 It can feel like a breakdown of identity, as if the person you’ve known yourself to be doesn’t quite fit the current reality.

 But this is not necessarily a crisis.
 Often, it is an invitation.